-Datasondes were deployed at seven sites.
+Datasondes were deployed at six sites.
 Readings taken at 20 minute intervals typically measure water temperature, pH, dissolved oxygen and conductivity, with chlorophyll a and turbidity monitored at five sites and blue green algae at two sites.

-DOpto Dissolved Oxygen loggers are to be deployed at 6 Piako and Waitoa sites from September 2012 to September 2013 logging every 15 minutes over that time.
+DOpto Dissolved Oxygen loggers were deployed at 6 Piako and Waitoa sites from September 2012 to November 2013 logging every 15 minutes over that time.